Vojteech/07-year-in-review/index.md

 Looking at it, review of my year is pretty short.
 Which makes sence when I think about it.
 Nothing big happened and it was a loading stage.
 So I am grateful that in those 365 days I enjoyed my last semester and that I managed to make those decisions.
+In the final analysis it was a pretty good year.

+Excited for the next one!